V-Cent/TTE/docs/tech/tov.md

 - Go to the oasis and talk to the man sitting down by the two children for a scene.
 - Rest at Mantaic's inn.
 Go toward the oasis again for a scene.

-Raven and Estelle and now in your party.
+Raven and Estelle are now in your party.

 ### Minor Battle Glitches